nikitin-p/pyselectal/README.md

 ## Examples

-1. Select paired-end alignments where R1 has exactly 1 soft-clipped G at the 5′ end; include alignments of the R2 mates corresponding to selected R1s:
+1. Select paired-end alignments where R1 has exactly 1 soft-clipped `G` at the 5′ end; include alignments of the R2 mates corresponding to selected R1s:

 ```bash
 pyselectal.py -i in.bam --select 1Sg --paired --name -o out.bam
 ```

-2. Select single-end alignments with 1-3 soft-clipped Gs at the 5′ end:
+2. Select single-end alignments with 1-3 soft-clipped `G` at the 5′ end:

 ```bash
 pyselectal.py -i in.bam --select 1.3Sg -o out.bam
 ```

-3. Select single-end alignments with exactly 1 soft-clipped A, C, or T at the 5' end, or with a soft-clipped GG at the 5′ end, or with a mapped 5' end, and put the selected alignments in the respective output BAM files (one per 5' end type):
+3. Select single-end alignments with exactly 1 soft-clipped `A`, `C`, or `T` at the 5' end, or with a soft-clipped `GG` at the 5′ end, or with a mapped 5' end, and put the selected alignments in the respective output BAM files (one per 5' end type):

 ```bash
 pyselectal.py -i in.bam --select 1Sa,1Sc,1St,2Sgg,M
 ```

-4. Select single-end alignments with either one or two G bases soft-clipped at the 5' end and write all selected alignments into one output file:
+4. Select single-end alignments with either one or two `G` bases soft-clipped at the 5' end and write all selected alignments into one output file:

 ```bash
 pyselectal.py -i in.bam --select 1Sg,2Sgg --merge -o out.bam
 ```

-5. Select single-end alignments with a mapped 5′ end starting with GG:
+5. Select single-end alignments with a mapped 5′ end starting with `GG`:

 ```bash
 pyselectal.py -i in.bam --select Mgg -o out.bam